Authored by the expert who managed and guided the team behind the Croatia Property Pack

 Are there many Americans buying property and living in Croatia in 2026?

-As of early 2026, Americans represent a growing but still modest share of foreign property buyers in Croatia, with the Croatian Bureau of Statistics showing that US tourists accounted for about 4.2% of all foreign tourist nights in April 2025, which serves as a useful proxy for American interest in the country.
+As of early 2026, Americans represent a growing but still modest share of foreign property buyers in Croatia, and the best official proxy we have is that US tourists accounted for about 4.2% of all foreign tourist nights in April 2025 according to the Croatian Bureau of Statistics, with that number rising year-on-year.

-The neighborhoods and areas in Croatia with the highest concentration of American expats and property owners include Split, Dubrovnik, the Istrian peninsula (especially Rovinj and Pula), and the capital Zagreb, where the American International School and strong expat networks attract families and remote workers.
+The areas in Croatia with the highest concentration of American expats and property owners include Split, Dubrovnik, the Istrian peninsula (especially Rovinj and Pula), and the capital Zagreb, where the American International School and established English-speaking expat networks make daily life easier for families and remote workers.

-The top three reasons Americans are choosing to buy property and relocate to Croatia are the lower cost of living compared to the US, the stunning Adriatic coastline and Mediterranean lifestyle, and Croatia's digital nomad visa that allows remote workers to live in the country for up to one year without paying Croatian income tax.
+The top three reasons Americans are choosing to buy property in Croatia right now are the significantly lower cost of living compared to the US (especially coastal living), the Mediterranean lifestyle with stunning Adriatic scenery, and Croatia's digital nomad visa, which lets remote workers live in the country for up to 18 months without paying Croatian income tax on foreign earnings.

 Do foreigners have the same buying rights as locals in Croatia?